sassafras13/sassafras13.github.io/_posts/2021-06-01-MLSBasics.md

 $$e^{\hat{\omega}t} = I + \hat{\omega}t + \frac{(\hat{\omega}t)^2}{2!} + \frac{(\hat{\omega}t)^3}{3!} + …$$

 But generally infinite series are not useful in a computational setting, so we need to find a closed-form representation of the matrix exponential.
 Moreover, MLS argues that in general it is useful to write a matrix exponential or a skew-symmetric matrix representation as the product of a **unit** skew-symmetric matrix and a real number [1].
-So we can define $$|\omega| = 1$$ and a real number $$\theta$$ so that we can rewrite the expression above as:
+So we can define $$\lvert \omega \rvert = 1$$ and a real number $$\theta$$ so that we can rewrite the expression above as:

 $$e^{\hat{\omega}\theta} = I + \theta \hat{\omega} + \frac{\theta^2}{2!} \hat{\omega}^2 + \frac{\theta^3}{3!} \hat{\omega}^3 + …$$